samirsalem/protocol-monorepo/examples/nftbillboard-userdata/README.md

 4) Add one of your Ethereum addresses as the owner within the deployment script ```00_deploy_tradeable_cashflow.js```
 5) Add your own custom message inside of each of the scripts as the value that is encoded and set to the ```userData``` variable

+Note: this project will run best on an ethereum testnet.
+Tests are run in a local hardhat environment.

 For initial setup and contract deployment: